DeluxeViper/SmartFridgeAddOn/README.md

 Alternative design to hang off shelf of fridge door.
 ![Screenshot 2023-05-03 at 8 02 09 PM](https://user-images.githubusercontent.com/60635737/236076275-2ab76723-9022-40c9-a747-a7cf094470d3.png)

-Credits to my capstone partner Brian Lee for composing (via AutoCAD) and 3D printing these mount designs.
+Credits to my capstone partner @Brian-kyoudong-lee for composing (via AutoCAD) and 3D printing these mount designs.